Macro Social Work Practice

 This method includes education in those areas of practice that call for intervention to bring about change in large systems.
 It encompasses a broad spectrum of practice, involving planning, organizing, and managerial skills.
 The curriculum prepares students whose academic and career interests are aimed at finding solutions to social problems affecting population groups at the community, regional, and national levels.

-The macro concentration rests on a set of basic values that includes participatory democracy, multiculturalism, feminist principles, a strengths and assets approach, community/consumer empowerment, and social and economic justice.
+The macro concentration rests on a set of basic values that includes participatory democracy, cultural competence, feminist principles, a strengths and assets approach, community/consumer empowerment, and social and economic justice.

 The curriculum offers courses that provide theory, knowledge, and practice skills in community analysis; needs, assets, and resources assessment; outreach and recruitment; action research; strategic analysis; program design and implementation; leadership development; group dynamics; organizational development; collective action for large systems change; bargaining and negotiating; conflict resolution; public speaking; lobbying; media relations; supervision; proposal writing; budgeting; evaluation research; financial management; and nonprofit administration.